14 Best Things to Do in Mendocino, CA

 2. Point Cabrillo Light Station State Historic Park

-An active navigational tool on a stunning stretch of Pacific coastline, this historic park is popular for photographers, hikers, and anyone looking to spend the night.
-Encompassing an incredibly scenic and operational lighthouse partially open for the public to explore, Point Cabrillo also features three restored lightkeeper homes, two of which are available for overnight rental.
-Numerous headland trails surround the lighthouse, providing windswept vistas and a breathtaking place to catch the sunset.
+This active navigation aid is a popular place to visit for photographers, hikers, and anyone looking to spend the night.
+A state historic park encompasses this aesthetic light station, which is partially open for the public to explore.
+The park also features three restored lightkeeper homes, two of which are available for overnight rental.

 Address: 13800 Point Cabrillo Drive, Mendocino, California